 - Once you have made a choice, hit OK.

-You can also free up system space manually by going through your folders one by one.
-But this will consume much of your time.
-We suggest that you use the Disk Cleanup tool, or better yet, use a third-party PC repair tool.
+You could also manually free up system space by examining your folders one by one, though this could be time-consuming.
+We suggest that you use the Disk Cleanup tool or a third-party PC repair tool.

 Fix #12: Ask for Professional Help